dungba88/jenova/README.md

 - `sklearn`, `nltk`: for machine learning algorithms and utilities
 - `numpy`, `scipy`: libraries used by `sklearn`

-Python3 and [ev3dev-lang-python](https://github.com/rhempel/ev3dev-lang-python) are also required to run the application
+Python3 and [ev3dev-lang-python](https://github.com/rhempel/ev3dev-lang-python) are also required to run the application.
+It's ok to run the application without `ev3dev`, but you won't have the features related to Lego EV3 like motor controlling.

 ## installation